kesslermaximilian/loopia-dynamic-dns/README.md

 ## Setup

-For anyone with some python experience this should be straight forward.
+For anyone with some python experience this should be straight forward:

 ### Dependencies